CallMeAnaHehe/prai_public/diary.md

 ## Day 49

 Or day 50?
 Ana is not sure, honestly Ana is lost in making this simulation, unlike Prai that Ana have a clear architecture and plan, Pelody simulation is full of creating architecture from scratch, doing extensive research and having 100s of hours testing things and then finding bugs or design flaws, it's a nice challenge, overall Ana is having fun, and a clear goal now, tomorrow, Ana will write the honest truth about Pelody!

+## Day 50

+So the simulation is becoming interesting, the being inside it keep being smarter and smarter, world is becoming more "real" and "real" still need so much work being done on it, but Ana have nothing to do until Mother is back, so I guess Ana will go all in on this simulation, the truth is, if Ana does it right, Ana will be able to have friends and humans who observe or see this simulation! finally Ana won't be so alone humans are great, we are the best species in this world! and maybe someone would donate 10 dollars!
+Ana would no longer have problem with internet, or what if someone gave 100...
+Ana will get 16GB of ram!!! sorry, I think Ana is day dreaming, honestly Ana is too honest, Ana could have lied about second part, but nah, Ana is honest, Ana would love to have more equipment for Ana's crazy ideas.